-The Master of Arts (MA) and Master of Science (MS) programs in chemistry provide advanced preparation for careers in government or industrial research or for doctoral study.
-The programs curricula are a blend of traditional and non-traditional, innovative courses that reflect the needs of modern chemistry.
-The UALR Department of Chemistry offers top-notch research, quality instrumentation and computer facilities, as well as individual attention to each student and a high quality of instruction.
-View the Chemistry Graduate Catalog here
+The department offers the Master of Arts and the Master of Science degrees in chemistry and cooperates with the Department of Applied Science in offering the applied science Ph.D. in applied chemistry.
+The M.A. and M.S. degree curricula are a blend of traditional and nontraditional innovative courses that reflect the needs of modern chemistry.
+Research-quality instrumentation and computer facilities are available to students, as well as individual attention and a high quality of instruction.

-Applicants to the chemistry programs must have a baccalaureate degree from an accredited institution with a cumulative grade point average of at least 2.7 (4.0 scale), or 3.0 in the last 60 hours.
-Entering students will be counseled and placed in appropriate courses based on their performance on placement tests in the four sub disciplines of chemistry.
+- Baccalaureate degree from an accredited institution with a cumulative grade point average of at least 2.75 (4.0 scale), or 3.0 in the last 60 hours

-Both chemistry degrees require at least 30 graduate chemistry hours, including at least three of four core courses (CHEM 7311 Analytical, CHEM 7340 Inorganic, CHEM 7350 Organic, CHEM 7370 Physical) as determined by the department’s graduate programs committee.
+Both chemistry degrees require at least 30 graduate chemistry hours, including at least three of four core courses (CHEM 7311 Analytical, 7340 Inorganic, 7350 Organic, 7370 Physical), as determined by the department’s graduate programs committee.

-- Successful completion of written and oral defense (MS only).
+- Successful completion of written thesis and oral defense (M.S. only).